 The Brooklyn Nets And Los Angeles Lakers Making progress in trades to replace Kyrie Irving and Russell Westbrook.
 According to Chris Haynes.
 Other pieces will need to be involved, but there is “clear confidence” the two sides can find a deal this summer.

 Irving recently opted out of the final year of his $36.4 million contract, but is expected to be traded after his star teammate Kevin Durant requested a trade from the Nets.
-“If Kevin Durant takes the first train, Kyrie Irving will be in the caboose as far as the Nets are concerned,” Brian Windhorst reported earlier this week.
+“If Kevin Durant takes the first train, Kyrie Irving will be in the caboose as far as the Nets are concerned,” Brian Windhorst.

 He’s coming off a season where he played 29 games — the first time Irving has played 70 games in a season since 2017 — because he refused to get a Covid-19 vaccine and given his previous injury history.
 Cleveland Cavaliers — The market for Mercurial Card is understandably not as strong as Durant’s.

 However, the Lakers have little to lose.
 Irving represents the best opportunity to add talent this summer, and he has a previous relationship with LeBron James.
 Both players will hit free agency next season, and the Lakers are trying to get one more title from the duo of LeBron and Anthony Davis.
 Irving has his fair share of negatives, but on the court he’ll be a better fit than Westbrook, and would greatly increase the Lakers’ title odds.